Celtic68/grbUniformOrdering/WeeklyReflection.md

 I was able to get the multithreading exercise complete and ready to go and showed it to Paula for check-off.
 In class, Alex and I refactored our team project code to implement the suggested changes from Paula.
 Next, I need to redo the API calls in my individual project to get them ready for presentation next week.

+### Week 12– 11/18/19 through 11/25/19
+#### Tasks Completed

+* Team Project presentation completed

+We presented our team project to the class this week, and I decided to focus on one class at a time to get all the necessary work done class by class which lead to no progress on my indie project this week.

+### Week 13 – 11/26/19 through 12/1/19
+#### Tasks Completed

+* All other classes project work is done
+*

+It doesn't progress my indie project at all, but I completed all project work for all my other classes so the remaining three weeks will be solely focused on my indie project.